 - Try Google Assistant

 - Explore @Drive

 - Make Keeping Everyone in the Loop Simple

 - Update Company Culture

 While most of the work that we do today happens with an internet connection, there will be times when you’ll struggle to leverage the connectivity that you need.
 That’s where offline connectivity from Google becomes so helpful.
 Those of you managing your own business or working remotely within the enterprise will know that work doesn’t stop when your connection fizzles out.

-With the G Suite, you can save time and productivity by continuing to work seamlessly from your favorite applications wherever you are – even if you don’t have an internet connection.
+With the Google Workspace (G-Suite), you can save time and productivity by continuing to work seamlessly from your favorite applications wherever you are – even if you don’t have an internet connection.
 This makes it much easier to hit project deadlines and accomplish goals in any environment.

 The features of Gmail will only work within Google’s Chrome browser.
 So it’s important to make sure that your team has the right browser installed.